Free shipping over $100

 6. Wear Regularly: Believe it or not, wearing your sterling silver jewelry can help prevent tarnish.
 The natural oils in your skin can provide a protective barrier.

-You may have noticed that all of our pieces featuring opals are described as "cultured opal."
+You may have noticed that all of our 14K Gold-Filled or Sterling Silver pieces featuring opals are described as "cultured opal."
 Cultured opals are lab-grown opals.
 We choose to create with these stones because they offer a more affordable option for opal-lovers.
 In addition, they are stronger than naturally occurring opals and therefore a better fit to stand up to the wear and tear of your daily life.